-Everything you need to know about getting a mortgage on a high rise flat
+What you should know about getting a mortgage on a high rise

 If you're looking to benefit from city centre living, buying a top-floor flat may offer great views and a 'penthouse' lifestyle.
 However, it can be notoriously difficult to get a mortgage on a high-rise flat, particularly if you are looking to buy on one of the upper floors of a tall building.